sgorgun/delegates-and-lambdas/README.md

 - Open the [FunctionExtensions.cs]() file.

-- Implement a [GenerateSequence]() method that generates a sequence of the elements of type T by the following recurrent formula:
+- Implement a [GenerateSequence]() method which generates a sequence of the elements of type T by the following recurrent formula:

    $`x_1 = a, x_2 = b, x_{n+1}=f(x_n, x_{n - 1}), n = 2, 3, ...`$

-   The number of requested elements is defined by the given number.
+   The count of requested elements is defined by the given number.

 - The following sequences are used as test sequences.